tonethar/IGME-230-GDD-Spring-2018/notes/HW-gif-finder.md

 ## IX. <a id="section9">Wrap up
 - Looks like you are done with most of the coding!
 Congratulations on your typing!
 - This assignment could be a great "starter" for Project 2.
-- There are a lot of new concepts in this exercise - please review both this page and all of the GIF Finder code to be sure you understand everything - if you don't understand something, please ask questions about it in class!
+- There are a lot of new concepts in this exercise - please review the (Web Services Chapter)[web-apps-10.md], this page and all of the GIF Finder code to be sure you understand everything.
+If you don't understand something, please ask questions about it in class!

 ## X. <a id="section10">Homework Assignment
 - The assignment is out of 10 points.